jbutcher21/aiclass/docs/senzing_entity_spec.md

 | VIBER | String | xxxxx | This is the unique identifier in this domain. |
 | WECHAT | String | xxxxx | This is the unique identifier in this domain. |

-### Group Associations
+## Group Associations

 Groups a person belongs to can also be useful for resolving entities.
 Consider two contact lists that only have name and who they work for as useful attributes.

-#### FEATURE: EMPLOYER
+### Feature: EMPLOYER

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |
 | EMPLOYER | String | ABC Company | This is the name of the organization the person is employed by. |

-#### FEATURE: GROUP_ASSOCIATION
+### Feature: GROUP_ASSOCIATION

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |
 | GROUP_ASSOCIATION_TYPE | String | MEMBER | This is the type of group an entity belongs to. |
 | GROUP_ASSOCIATION_ORG_NAME | String | Group name | This is the name of the organization an entity belongs to. |

-#### FEATURE: GROUP_ASSN_ID
+### Feature: GROUP_ASSN_ID

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |
 | GROUP_ASSN_ID_TYPE | String | DUNS | When the group a person is associated with has a registered identifier, place the type of identifier here. |
 | GROUP_ASSN_ID_NUMBER | String | 12345 | When the group a person is associated with has a registered identifier, place the identifier here. |

-**_Important Notes:_**
+#### **Mapping Guidance (for Group Associations)**

 * Group associations should not be confused with disclosed relationships described later in this document.
 Group associations help resolve entities whereas disclosed relationships help relate them.

 * If all you have in common between two data sources are name and who they work for, a group association can help resolve the Joe Smiths that work at ABC company together.

 * Group associations are subject to generic thresholds to help reduce false positives and keep the system fast.
 Therefore they will not help resolve _all_ the employees of a large company across data sources.
 But they could help to resolve the smaller groups of executives,  contacts, or owners of large companies across data sources.

-### Disclosed relationships
+## Disclosed relationships

 Some data sources keep track of known relationships between entities.
 Look for a table within the source system that defines such relationships and include them here.